A Book & Prompted Journal | Author Shannon W. Williams

 Inspiration.

 Inspiration is more than a warm, feel-good moment.
 It has to be.
-We don’t remember names like Nelson Mandela or Mother Teresa because they make us feel good, but because their lives introduce clarity about who we can become.
-And their examples create new awareness about the good we can do in the world.
+We remember names like Nelson Mandela or Mother Teresa – not because they make us feel good – but because their lives introduce clarity about who we can become.

 You’ll be inspired by the people you meet in Meditations for the Middle.
 None of them wear capes or have superhuman powers.
-They’re ordinary people who decided The Middle wasn’t a destination, but rather, a conduit for becoming who they were meant to be.
+They’re ordinary people who found themselves in unwanted places – then discovered the Middle was not their final destination, but the key to help unlock who they were becoming.

 Hope.